As a professional pilot, cutter or pilot broker

 “My tasks include the maintenance of our equipment and facilities and the transporting of pilots by land and sea.”

 In practice, the work of a pilot boat operator involves the transportation of pilots, by pilot boat, between the piloted vessels and pilot stations.
 Pilots are always accompanied by two pilot boat operators; one who serves as the captain of the pilot boat and the other who is positioned on deck to ensure that the pilot is able to safely embark and disembark vessels.

 “The work of a pilot coordinator calls for good problem-solving skills and an aptitude for languages.
 Good communication skills are also a major plus.”

-The Pilot Order Centre serves external and internal pilotage customers, and the quality of its operations has a significant impact on the success of the entire pilotage process.
-The duty of the Pilot Order Centre is to process pilot orders submitted by ships and shipbrokers.
+The Pilot Dispatch Centre serves external and internal pilotage customers, and the quality of its operations has a significant impact on the success of the entire pilotage process.
+The duty of the Pilot Dispatch Centre is to process pilot orders submitted by ships and shipbrokers.
 The work is carried out in three shifts every day.
 The pilot coordinator’s work requires a customer-oriented approach, the ability to cope well under pressure and good organisational skills.
 It also calls for good language skills and the capacity to learn and utilise the necessary IT tools used in the work.